SergeyVorobiev/RLDyna/README.md

 ### Discount
 As we see if $\gamma = 1$, it does not have an effect, but for tasks with long continuous nature we possibly want to decrease the influence of the state values that are far away from our current state.
 The less the $\gamma$ the more we focus only on the values of the states that are close to us. for example if $\gamma = 0$ you can see that all the further values of the next states will cancel out because $0 * U(S') = 0$, and we will only consider the value of the next R by doing the transition to the next state.

 There are many modifications of the Bellman equation and different algorithms about how to utilize U-values and evaluate policy.
-In our *Frozen Lake* example we are using a simple and common off policy Q-learning approach, to avoid messing with evaluating policy.
-Q-learning allows us to greedily choose the action according to the current action value (Q-value) and calculates transitions step by step.
+In our *Frozen Lake* example we are using a simple and common **off policy Q-learning** approach, to avoid to mess up with evaluating policy.
+Q-learning allows us to choose an action greedily, according to the current action value (Q-value) and calculates transitions step by step.

 ## Q values

 We now want to focus not on the value of the state but on the value of the particular action being in the particular state.
 It allows us to choose the most valuable action for the particular state.

 Suppose we stay at the arm bandit, for now we do not need the states we focus only on the arm and our action is to pull the arm.
-To calculate the Q value for the arm we just need to pull it.
+To calculate the Q value for the action we just need to pull the arm several times and get the avearage of the results.
 Let's say we used the arm 3 times and got {-1, 3, 1}, that give us the average estimation for the 4th time - **$Q_{4} (a_{0}) = (-1 + 3 + 1) / 3 = 1$**.
-We now have the formula saying us how good is to choose the particular action according to historic result: **$$Q_{n+1} = 1/n \sum_{i=1}^n R_{i}$$**
+We now have the formula saying us how good is to choose the particular action according to historic results: **$$Q_{n+1} = 1/n \sum_{i=1}^n R_{i}$$**
 To avoid collecting the array of values to calculate the average, we can use iterative approach, because: **$$1/n \sum_{i=1}^n R_{i} = Q_{n} + 1/n * (R_{n} - Q_{n})$$**
 Now we only need to keep the current Q and n representing the count of choosing the particular action.